Voter Registration

 Cancel Registration for Deceased Person

-When a person is deceased, their name may be removed from the voter roll by a family member who sends a signed letter to the Clerk and Recorder in the county where the deceased person resided.
+When a person dies, their name may be removed from the voter roll by a family member who sends a signed letter to the Clerk and Recorder.
 The full name, birth date and address of the deceased should be included.

-If a ballot is received for a deceased individual who resided at that location, check the deceased box on the back of the ballot packet and place in the United States Postal Service mail.
-This cannot be deposited into a ballot drop box.
+If a ballot is received for a deceased individual who lived at that location, check the deceased box on the back of the ballot packet and place in the United States Postal Service mail.
+This cannot be dropped off into a ballot drop box.
 The deceased voter then will be removed from the voter rolls.

 Unaffiliated Voters